Atrioventricular canal defect

 - Abnormal heart rhythm

-Atrioventricular canal defect might be detected before birth through ultrasound and special heart imaging.
+Atrioventricular canal defect might be detected in a baby before birth using ultrasound and special heart imaging.

 After birth, signs and symptoms of complete atrioventricular canal defect are usually noticeable within the first few weeks.
-When listening to your baby's heart, your doctor might hear an abnormal whooshing sound (heart murmur) caused by turbulent blood flow.
+When listening to your baby's heart, your doctor might hear an abnormal whooshing sound (heart murmur).

-If your baby is experiencing the signs and symptoms of atrioventricular canal defect, your doctor might recommend:
+If your baby is having signs and symptoms of atrioventricular canal defect, your doctor might recommend the following tests:

 - Electrocardiogram (ECG or EKG).
 Electrical signals are recorded as they travel through the heart.
-Your doctor can look for patterns that indicate abnormal heart function.
+Your doctor can look for patterns that show abnormal heart function.

 - Echocardiogram.
-Sound waves produce live-action images of the heart.
-Echocardiogram can reveal a hole in the heart and abnormal heart valves, as well as abnormal blood flow through the heart.
+Sound waves are used to create pictures of the heart in motion.
+An echocardiogram can reveal a hole in the heart, abnormal heart valves and abnormal blood flow through the heart.

 - Chest X-ray.
-The image can show evidence of an enlarged heart.
+A chest X-ray can show an enlarged heart.

 - Cardiac catheterization.
 A thin, flexible tube (catheter) is inserted into a blood vessel in the groin and up to the heart.
-A dye injected through the catheter makes the heart structures visible on X-ray pictures.
+A dye injected through the catheter makes the heart structures show up more clearly on X-rays.
 The catheter also allows the doctor to measure pressure in the chambers of the heart and in the blood vessels.

-Surgery is needed to repair complete and partial atrioventricular canal defects.
-The procedure involves closing the hole in the wall (septum) between the heart chambers with one or two patches.
-The patches stay in the heart permanently, becoming part of the septum as the heart's lining grows over them.
+Surgery is needed to repair a complete or partial atrioventricular canal defect.
+More than one surgery may be needed.
+Surgery to correct atrioventricular canal defect involves using one or two patches to close the hole in the heart wall.
+The patches stay in the heart permanently, becoming part of the heart's wall as the heart's lining grows over them.

-For a partial atrioventricular canal defect, surgery also involves repair of the mitral valve, so it will close tightly.
+Other surgeries depend on whether you have a partial or complete defect and what other heart problems you may have.
+For a partial atrioventricular canal defect, surgery to repair the mitral valve is needed so that the valve will close tightly.
 If repair isn't possible, the valve might need to be replaced.

-For a complete atrioventricular canal defect, surgery also includes separation of the large single valve that separates the upper and lower chambers of the heart into two valves, on both the left and right sides of the repaired septum.
-If separating the single valve isn't possible, heart valve replacement of both the tricuspid and mitral valves might be needed.
+For a complete atrioventricular canal defect, surgeons separate the abnormal large single valve between the upper and lower heart chambers into two valves.
+If separating the single valve isn't possible, heart valve replacement of both the tricuspid valve and the mitral valve might be needed.

-If the heart defect is repaired successfully, your child will likely lead a normal life, often with no activity restrictions.
+If the heart defect is repaired successfully, you or your child will likely have no activity restrictions.

-You or your child might also need to take preventive antibiotics before certain dental and other surgical procedures if he or she:
+You or your child might also need to take preventive antibiotics before certain dental and other surgical procedures if either of you: